 This type of rifle has an overall length of less than 26 inches and a barrel length of less than 16 inches.
 If a folding type stock is attached to the firearm, the measurement is taken with the stock extended and locked in an open position.
 Simply adding a stock to a handgun can in many circumstances instantly cause it to be reclassified as an SBR.

 Removing the butt stock from a rifle and adding a pistol grip may also be cause for reclassification under federal law.

 Being in possession of such a firearm without the proper BATFE registration paperwork and NFA tax stamp may constitute a felony under federal law.
 There are however some rifles manufactured before 1934 that may be exempt from these laws.
-Visit the BATFE website for more information on Curios and Relics.
+Visit this page for more information on Curios and Relics.
 Getting an SBR in Virginia has never been easier, be sure to comply with all Virginia short barrel rifle laws when making your purchase.